- Produce investigations and enterprise pieces aimed at addressing public needs and bringing attention to pressing issues.

 - Worked with fellowship leaders to hone a reporting project that matched human stories with Alabama's unique migration trends following the state's passage in 2011 of S.B.
 56, at the time the nation's harshest anti-immigration law.

-- Spent two weeks embedded with newspapers in Lagos and Abuja, Nigeria, writing for their daily editions and for International Business Times in the U.S.
+- Spent two weeks embedded with newspapers in Lagos and Abuja, Nigeria, writing for their daily editions and for International Business Times and Newsweek in the U.S.

 - Covered topics including the challenges facing LGBT Nigerians, the country's budding space program and the impacts of systemic governmental failures on residents of the Lagos slums.